 If particles are measured, they shall be sampled from the centre of the exhaust stream.
 If several probes are used for emissions sampling, the particle sampling probe should be placed upstream of the other sampling probes.
 The particle sampling probe should not interfere with the sampling of gaseous pollutants.
-The type and specifications of the probe and its mounting shall be documented in detail.
+The type and specifications of the probe and its mounting shall be documented in detail (e.g. L type or 45° cut, internal diameter, with or without hat, etc).

-If hydrocarbons are measured, the sampling line shall be heated to $463 \pm 10 \, \text{K} (190 \pm 10 \, ^{\circ}\text{C})$.
-For the measurement of other gaseous components, with or without cooler, the sampling line shall be kept at a minimum of 333 K (60 $^{\circ}\text{C}$) to avoid condensation and to ensure appropriate penetration efficiencies of the various gases.
+If hydrocarbons are measured, the sampling line shall be heated to $463 \pm 10~K~(190 \pm 10~°C)$.
+For the measurement of other gaseous components, with or without cooler, the sampling line shall be kept at a minimum of 333 K (60 °C) to avoid condensation and to ensure appropriate penetration efficiencies of the various gases.
 For low pressure sampling systems, the temperature can be lowered correspondingly to the pressure decrease provided that the sampling system ensures a penetration efficiency of 95 per cent for all regulated gaseous pollutants.
-If particles are sampled and not diluted at the tailpipe, the sampling line from the raw exhaust sample point to the point of dilution or particle detector shall be heated to a minimum of 373 K (100 $^{\circ}\text{C}$).
+If particles are sampled and not diluted at the tailpipe, the sampling line from the raw exhaust sample point to the point of dilution or particle detector shall be heated to a minimum of 373 K (100 °C).
 The residence time of the sample in the particle sampling line shall be less than 3 s until reaching first dilution or the particle detector.